andrasq/node-docs/nextTick_vs_setImmediate.md

   nodejs, and can be used without thought to overhead.

-- passing a function argument to setImmediate (ie, setImmediate(func, arg)) is much much slower (10x in v0.10, 650k/s vs 67k/s) than writing an in-line closure to invoke func(arg).
-Node v0.11 narrows the gap to 4x, but that's not an improvement but rather a drop in the peak (to 377k/s, vs 100k/s).
+- passing a function argument to setImmediate (ie, setImmediate(func, arg)) is much much slower than writing an in-line closure to invoke func(arg) (10x in v0.10, 650k/s inline, 67k/s w/ arg).
+Node v0.11 narrows the gap to 4x, but that's not an improvement but rather a drop in the peak (377k/s inline, 100k/s w/ arg).
 Though v0.11 is less bad than v0.10 at queueing arguments, it is still much faster to use in-lines.

-- node v0.11 (v0.11.13) is much slower at invoking queued continuables than v0.10 was (v0.10 was 650k/sec, down to 377k/sec v0.11)
+- node v0.11 (v0.11.13) is much slower at queueing and invoking continuables than v0.10 was (v0.10 was 650k/sec, down to 377k/sec v0.11)